jingwu6/jingwu6.github.io/_pages/about.md

   - /about.html
 ---

-⭐ **Announcement:** If you have opportunities or collaborations in mind, please feel free to reach out. ⭐
+⭐ If you have opportunities or collaborations in mind, please feel free to reach out. ⭐

 ## 🎓 **Background**